tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_doxygen.md

 path1: /nativelibraryapis.html
 ---

 An alternative to Javadoc is Doxygen.
-Doxygen works highly similarly to Javadoc, except that you can process more languages (Java, C++, C#, and more) with it.
+Doxygen works highly similarly to Javadoc, except that it can process more languages (Java, C++, C#, and more).
 Doxygen is most commonly used with C++.
 Additionally, there's a GUI tool called Doxywizard that makes it really easy to generate the file.

 * TOC
 {:toc}

 ## Download Doxywizard

-You can download the Doxywizard tool when you install Doxygen.
-See the [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html) download page for more information.
+The Doxygen download also includes Doxywizard.
+See the [Doxygen](http://www.doxygen.nl/download.html) Downloads page for more download links.

 Here's the Doxywizard front-end GUI generator: